Stirring it up!

 - 1 small yellow onion, diced

-- 4 slices bacon cut into 1/4″ bits
+- 4 slices bacon cut into 1/4″ bits (1cm)

-- 1 medium potato, diced
+- 1 largish potato, diced 1/2″ cubes (1.5cm cubes)

 - 2 c. chicken stock or vegetable stock -you can add more later if you like thinner soup

-- thyme, a couple of good shakes
+- dried thyme, a couple of good shakes

 - salt & pepper

 - Using a hand blender, purée the soup to a smooth thick consistency.
 Use caution when blending the hot soup and do NOT pour hot soup into a blender or processor to purée it.

 My dad was the soup maker in our family and his experiments in making vegetable soups were renowned amongst our friends.
 Dad could make soup out of just about anything and it was always “terribly healthy”.
-Although at the time we often thought “Not soup again”, recently a homemade soup experiment is often dinner for Peter and myself.
-Dad would be proud!
+Although at the time we often thought “Not soup again”, dad’s soup was always good.